 Dogs can develop a mother-child bond early on because pups are usually heavily reliant on their mothers for food and safety.
 Thanks to this bond, dogs do remember their mothers through scent.
-Research suggests that a canine can remember its parents up to two years after separation.
+Research suggests that a canine can remember its parents up to 2 years after separation.1

 Here’s a concise finding based on all research and studies about a dog’s ability to remember the mother, offspring, and siblings.